A Practical Guide to PID Controller Implementation: Simulation examples

 \subsection{Example 4: Feed-forward and saturation}

-This example focuses on analyzing the anti-windup solutions discussed in \cref{sec:windup} for the control signal saturation problem, and also the combination of the PID controller with a feed-forward compensator to deal with measurable disturbances.
-The effect of anti-windup clamping and tracking solutions implemented in \cref{code:control} will be analyzed and compared.
+This example focuses on analysing the anti-windup solutions discussed in \cref{sec:windup} for the control signal saturation problem, and also the combination of the PID controller with a feed-forward compensator to deal with measurable disturbances.
+The effect of the anti-windup clamping and back calculation solutions implemented in \cref{code:control} will be analysed and compared.
 Moreover, the capability of the new PID code that includes the feed-forward control signal inside the PID controller will also be explored.
-Notice that in classical implementations, the contribution of the feed-forward compensator is added to the output of the PID controller outside the controller code \citep{guz+hagg2024}, and in the proposed code the feed-forward control signal is considered part of the PID controller (see \cref{sec:FF}).
+Notice that in classical implementations, the contribution of the feed-forward compensator is added to the output of the PID controller outside the controller code \citep{guzman+2024}, and in the proposed code the feed-forward control signal is considered part of the PID controller (see \cref{sec:FF}).
+For this example, the following process models are used: